Mailchimp vs Substack

 Pros

-- Simple, intuitive publishing interface requiring no technical skills
+- Simple, user-friendly interface requiring no technical skills

 - Integrated payment processing and subscriber management